 Welcome to the exporting engine reference guide.
 This guide contains comprehensive information about enabling, configuring, and monitoring Netdata's exporting engine, which allows you to send metrics to external time-series databases.

-The exporting engine is an update for the former backends, which is deprecated and will be deleted soon.
-It has a modular structure and supports metric exporting via multiple exporting connector instances at the same time.
+The exporting engine has a modular structure and supports metric exporting via multiple exporting connector instances at the same time.
 You can have different update intervals and filters configured for every exporting connector instance.

 The exporting engine has its own configuration file

-backends.
-The most important difference is that type of a connector should be
+deprecated backends system.
+The most important difference is that type of a

 [host labels] section in